shaenr/tailwindcss-docker-playground/README.md

 ```
 (`-d` can be ommited if you don't want to run the docker playground in the background)

 If you will be using the admin interface you need to create an superuser account.
+Run the following command and follow the instructions presented.
 ```bash
 docker exec -it python_django python manage.py createsuperuser
 ```